swaroopvarma2359/clairvoyance-swaroop/memory-bank/activeContext.md

     4. Two types of banners are supported: login page announcements and payment page announcements.
     5. The tool interacts with the shop configuration API to manage these banners.

 - **Enhanced Analytics Metrics:** The Breeze analytics tools have been updated to include the `getAllMetricsFromCKH` parameter.
-This parameter is set to `True` when the `operational_tab` is 'OVERVIEW' to fetch a more comprehensive set of metrics.
+This parameter is set to `True` for all the operational tabs

 ## 3. Next Steps & Considerations